 One of the tools that swimmers and swim coaches deploy to improve are drills.
-Designed to target specific parts of your stroke, mixing in focused freestyle drills to your swim practice will help improve technique.
+Designed to target specific parts of your stroke, mixing in focused freestyle drills to your swim workout will help improve technique.

 The right freestyle drills encourage you to be more efficient in the water, help you break bad swim habits, and encourage better body positioning.
+In other words, drills are a tool for improving your freestyle stroke technique.

 While the variety of drills are almost endless, here are six of my favorites, including some quick pointers and video demonstrations where possible.